kwur/new-kwur-site/_posts/2009-02-03-win-flight-of-the-conchords-tix-from-kwur.md

 ---
 <div class="pf-content">
   <p>
-    Hey listen to KWUR especially carefully between February 4th and 6th, and if you hear the soul-fresh stylin&#8217; sound of &#8220;Business Time&#8221; by Flight of the Conchords, call in at 314-935-KWUR.
+    Hey listen to KWUR especially carefully between February 4th and 6th, and if you hear the soul-fresh stylin’ sound of “Business Time” by Flight of the Conchords, call in at 314-935-KWUR.
 If you are caller number nine, you win tickets to the FotC show on April 30th at the Fox Theater!
-It&#8217;s that easy!
+It’s that easy!
 AWESOME
   </p>

   <p>